-Businesses depend on technology, and when systems fail, desktop support technicians step in to fix them.
+Businesses, small or large, depend on technology, and when systems fail, desktop support technicians are the first ones to step in to fix them.
 They troubleshoot software, repair hardware, and keep operations running smoothly.
 The demand for IT desktop support technicians is growing across industries like healthcare, finance, and government.
-According to the U.S. Bureau of Labor Statistics, the median annual wage for computer user support specialists was $59,240 in May 2023, with job growth projected at 6% by 2033.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for computer user support specialists is $61,550, with job growth projected at 6% by 2033.

 As Tim O’Reilly said, “What new technology does is create new opportunities to do a job that customers want done.”
 With businesses relying more on IT, certified desktop support technicians are in high demand.
 Let’s explore the career path, required skills, certifications, and salary expectations for this role.